DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 # Processing
 The following steps are available to initiate or update the required fields.

-## 1. Build license information
-Synchronizes the current user roles, privileges and accessible menu items.
-This can only be run as batch. <br>
-Recommended to run again after Security configuration changes.
-Uses new model of D365 licensing tables (from 10.0.44 Security Governance) to build user licensing information.

-**Parameters:**

-> Note: Microsoft automatically updates License usage summary information daily.
-This update rebuilds the new licensing tables, and thus loses our Security Insights recommended license field data.
-We've thus added the following parameter option to this step.

-- **Sync recommended licenses only**
-   - **Yes** - Only updates the Security insights recommended license field.
-We recommend creating a batch processing with this field set to _Yes_ with a daily recurrence.
-   - **No** - Complete sync, also includes the Security insights recommended license field.

 ## 1. Initiate user security groups
 Ability to automatically group similar users